PEM--/cssc-colors/README.md

 Please refer to [CSSC](https://atmospherejs.com/pierreeric/cssc) for details.

-It provides a nice set of colors.
+It provides a nice set of colors and basic color manipulation functions on hex color string or raw number value.

 ## Installation
 ```bash